MV Tazlina: Operating history

 Tazlina made its maiden voyage on May 7, 2019, from Juneau to Haines.
 Its regular schedule during the 2019 summer season was to sail from Juneau to Haines, then to Skagway, and then back to Haines (where it docked for the night), returning to Juneau the next day.
 It was scheduled to complete this round-trip three times a week, replacing the on this route.

 Tazlina and the rest of the Alaska Marine Highway System were idled when ferry workers struck on July 24, 2019.
 A settlement was reach and it returned to service on August 4, 2019.
 It was idled again at the end of the summer season but returned to service in Lynn Canal on November 22, 2019, as a replacement for two ferries with maintenance issues.
 Tazlina was idled again in mid-January for repairs and warranty work, returning to service on March 5, 2020.

 The cost of Tazlinas overnight crew accommodations in Haines during the summer 2019 season exceeded budget by $400,000.
 This overnight stop arose from U.S. Coast Guard regulations restricting ship crews to no more than a 12-hour shift, Tazlinas service speed, and its lack of crew accommodations.
 The Alaska Marine Highway System proposed to retrofit crew quarters into Tazlina and Hubbard.
 This would allow them to complete longer routes, but at a cost of over $30 million.
 The legislature appropriated almost $17 million to retrofit one of the ships, but Governor Mike Dunleavy vetoed the appropriation in April 2020.
 Instead, the ship was scheduled for separate Juneau-Skagway and Juneau-Haines roundtrips during the summer of 2020.

-In the face of state budget cuts and reduced ridership due to the COVID-19 pandemic, Tazlina did not sail during the summer 2020 season.
+In the face of state budget cuts and reduced passengers due to the COVID-19 pandemic, Tazlina did not sail during the summer 2020 season.
 As of August 2020, Tazlina remained idle, moored at the Auke Bay ferry terminal.